team4909/2018-Core/README.md

 - 6 Kindle Fires Connected to Raspberry Pi
   - Connected via Bluetooth
 - 6 Laptops Connected to Raspberry Pi
-  - Connected via a Ethernet switch
+  - Connected via Ethernet switch

 In all of the above configurations, teams must have a laptop to effectively visualize the scouting data and fetching data from an offline Raspberry Pi requires the use of an Ethernet cable.